jack8daniels2/emagend/README.md

 **Assumption: We are going to assume that there is no pattern in the IPs that are queried for, that is, it is completely random.
 But, we are going to see more queries for more recent access.
 It is not a strict requirement, but we need to make some assumption to show value of a proposed bloom filter/cache.**

 The given log generator code doesn't gaurantee unique IPs and doesn't give any information on the day that access was made.
 We are going to assume that a log file contains unique IPs, all belonging to the same date.
 Most likely, the ingest part of the solution is going to be idempotent and won't be affected if the IPs are not unique.
 Also, extacting unique IPs from a file is not a very hard problem.
 A webserver of this scale is going to be multi-tenant, with many such logs files per day.
 We are going to assume that we have data in the format `logs/<date>/access_*.log` that we ingest at a regular interval.
-It would have been better reading it off a message queue, and we don't need to maintain a 'cursor'.
-For now, it is a completely bulk ingest, a log dir at a time.
+There can be multiple instances of ingest running on different machines.
+We can do a stream ingest, utilizing a message queue of sorts, but for this problem, we are going to build a bulk ingest, ingesting one directory at a time.

 **Assumption: Each log file contains unique set of IPs all belonging to the access made on the same date.
 We'll have multiple such files `access_*.log` for each day, in a directory named `<date>`**